SenseableSpace/Detection-Small-Construction-Tools-Synthetic-Images/README.md

 | `YOLOv8_open.ipynb`      | This code has been used to develop the proposed vision-based classifiers (i.e., 'Real-4000,' 'Hybrid-4000,' and 'Hybrid-8000') for the automated recognition of small-sized construction tools. |

 ### Data Availability Statements
-Some or all data or code that support the findings of this study are available from the corresponding author upon reasonable request. <br><br>
+Some or all of the data or code that support the findings of this study are available from the corresponding author upon reasonable request. <br><br>

 ### Download link
 | Category                              | Total   | Link                                                                                 | Release Date |